VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 1.3.
 Statement

-To keep users under safe working condition and property safety, please follow the instruction:
+To keep users under safe working conditions and ensure property safety, please follow the instructions:

 The following safety factors need to be considered: